-However, health experts like Ruben Espinoza, MD, a pediatrician with Banner Health in Mesa, AZ, say it is incredibly concerning that there has been a significant drop off in well-child visits and immunizations.
+However, health experts like Ruben Espinoza, MD, a pediatrician with Banner Children's, say it is incredibly concerning that there has been a significant drop off in well-child visits and immunizations.

 “Since the onset of the pandemic, many children have missed receiving important immunizations, appropriate screenings and referrals and delays in medical guidance,” Dr. Espinoza said.
 “This may result in delays in diagnoses and possibly even worse, a secondary outbreak from vaccine-preventable illnesses such as measles, meningitis and whooping cough.”

 The Center for Disease Control and Prevention (CDC) released a study this past February that one-third of children between 19 and 35 months did not receive their vaccines on time.
 With the pandemic, delaying could even further the children’s vulnerability to preventable diseases.

 “Although social distancing can help decrease the spread, other vaccine-preventable diseases can continue to spread,” Dr. Espinoza said.
 “We don’t want to return to the time when parents had to worry about their infant dying from meningitis.
 COVID-19 is giving us all a real-time education in what vulnerability feels like.
 Fortunately, now we have vaccines to protect our children and teens against 16 different diseases.”

 How to ensure your child’s health and well-being during COVID-19

 The American Association of Pediatrics strongly supports the continued care of children during the COVID-19 pandemic and recently shared recommendations in managing visits safely and effectively.